How to file self-employment taxes — step by step

 Self-employment tax — what the IRS abbreviates as "SE tax" — covers Social Security tax and Medicare tax.
 As an employee, these taxes are split between yourself and your employer.
 For self-employed individuals, you pay it all.

-You pay this on 92.35% of your net earnings from self-employment.
-You do not have to claim self-employment income if your net earnings are less than $400.
+You pay self-employment taxes on 92.35% of your net earnings from self-employment.
+You do not have to claim self-employment income if your net income earnings are less than $400.

 You pay an additional 0.9% if your total income, including self-employment and non-self-employment income, is over: